-Category Status (Blinking at Long Intervals: On for 1s and then Off for 1s; Blinking at Short Intervals: On for 0.2s and then Off for 0.2s) Description Running indicator o N/A
+Category for 1s and then nking at Short for 0.2s and Description Running indicator o N/A

 Category Status (Blinking at Long Intervals: On for 1s and then Off for 1s; Blinking at Short Intervals: On for 0.2s and then Off for 0.2s) Description Steady green Steady green Operating mode Blinking green slowly Blinking green slowly Standby mode Off Off Hibernation mode Blinking red fast N/A Power control module environment alarm N/A Blinking red fast Battery expansion module environment alarm Steady red N/A The power control module is faulty.
 N/A Steady red The battery expansion module is faulty.
-Battery system indicator \bigcirc N/A Green Battery level.
+Battery system indicator 0 N/A Green Battery level.
 Each bar indicates 10%.
 Steady red The first three bars indicate the number of faulty battery expansion modules.